vitalib7/PhysicalActivityIdentification/README.md

 # Helmet Sensor
 Since we don't have the second sensor working, the code for sending it to the script is commented out and missing in some places.
-The indexes of the commented out code may need to be modified
+The indexes of the commented out code may need to be modified.
+It will also need to be added to the Google Script